KelvinJPS/MyWebsite/content/blog/building-something-for-someone-you-love.md

 ---
-title: "making scripts for family and friends"
+title: Making scripts for family and friends
-date: 2025-08-22
+Date: 2025-06-01
 draft: false
+share: true
 ---

+title= "Simple small scripts for family and friends" date= 2024-10-21 draft= false

 I just built a simple program for automating my mom's small business., It is just a telegram bot that updates the following image, which is a SVG file.